- Washington Crossing the Delaware by Emanuel Leutze

 Woman with a Parrot by Gustave Courbet

-Woman with a Parrot is 1866 painting by Gustave Courbet, the famous realist painter.
-In the painting, we see a nude on a white sheet holding her arm in the air with a parrot on her hand.
+Woman with a Parrot was painted in 1866 by realist artist Gustave Courbet.
+In the painting, we see a nude woman on a white sheet holding her arm in the air with a parrot on her hand.

-It was presented to the Salon in 1866 and was judged to be non-academic owing to the woman’s open legs.
+It was presented to the Salon in 1866 and was judged non-academic owing to the woman’s open legs.
 However, Courbet continued to go against tradition and paint people:

 “The beautiful is in nature, and it is encountered under the most diverse forms of reality.
 Once it is found it belongs to art, or rather to the artist who discovers it.” - Gustave Courbet